Edward Carrington: 1781–1783

-Historian Boatner believed that, "this advance planning enabled Carrington to propose a course of action that probably saved the Southern army".
-On January 17, 1781, in the Battle of Cowpens, an 1,100-man American force under Morgan wrecked an equal-sized British force led by Banastre Tarleton.
-The Americans inflicted losses of 100 killed, 229 wounded, and 600 captured on the British while reporting only 12 killed and 60 wounded.
+One historian wrote that, "this advance planning enabled Carrington to propose a course of action that probably saved the Southern army".
+On January 17, 1781, in the Battle of Cowpens, an 1,100-man American force under Morgan fought an equal-sized British force led by Banastre Tarleton.
+The Americans inflicted losses of 100 killed, 229 wounded, and 600 captured on Tarleton's forces while suffering 12 killed and 60 wounded.
 Carrington was present at the battle.
-Sending his column of prisoners to Virginia, Morgan quickly left the scene of his stunning triumph and raced to join Greene's forces.
+Sending his column of prisoners to Virginia, Morgan quickly left the battlefield and raced to join Greene's forces.
 Greene realized that Lord Charles Cornwallis would soon be after Morgan with the main British army.
 He decided to retreat toward Virginia in the hope that Cornwallis would follow.
 Greene ordered Carrington to assemble boats on the Dan River and instructed his separate columns under Morgan, Lee, and Huger to head north for a rendezvous.

-On February 1, 1781, Tarleton's cavalry crossed the Catawba River and dispersed the North Carolina militia in actions at Cowan's Ford and Torrence's Tavern.
+On February 1, 1781, Tarleton's cavalry crossed the Catawba River and defeated the North Carolina militia in actions at Cowan's Ford and Torrence's Tavern.
 On February 2, Morgan found boats waiting for him at Trading Ford on the Yadkin River; that night his troops crossed.
 On February 7, Morgan, Huger, and Lee rendezvoused at Guilford Court House, North Carolina.
 At this time, both Greene and Cornwallis were roughly the same distance from Dix's Ferry on the Dan River.
 Carrington recommended that the American army cross the Dan 20 mi downstream at Irwin's Ferry and 4 mi farther at Boyd's Ferry.
 The proposal was adopted and Carrington arranged to move the boats to the downstream crossings.
 A 700-man rearguard was organized to hold off Cornwallis.
 Since Morgan insisted on leaving the army on account of his health, Otho Williams assumed command of the rearguard.